Why Soft Skills May Land You the Job

 What Are Soft Skills?

 Many job seekers are confused about what type of skills can be considered “soft.”
-Non-technical skills, such as those relating to communication, personal motivation, interpersonal interaction, are frequently considered “soft.”
-These Soft skills are usually not taught in school, however, when you prepare to relate stories that show these Soft Skills you can make a major difference in your success when interviewing for that next position in the business world.
+Non-technical skills, such as those relating to communication, personal motivation, and interpersonal interaction, are frequently considered “soft.”
+These soft skills are usually not taught in school, however, when you prepare to relate stories that show these soft skills you can make a major difference in your success when interviewing for that next position in the business world.

 Some of the most in-demand soft skills include:

-- Tech Savvy – Do you stay informed and can express experience in learning how to operate the latest trends in electronic devices and machines?
+- Tech Savvy – Are you informed and experienced in the latest trends in electronic devices and machines?
 Most companies desire employees who can learn quickly how to properly use computers, word processing programs, and the internet.

 - Strong Communication Skills – Can you convey your ideas to co-workers and superiors?
 Do you know how to foster an attitude of teamwork in your workplace?
 Communication skills can make all the difference in the office.
-Be prepared to discuss your social style and specific examples of challenging experience where you were able to communicate with different styles of your co-workers or managers in the past.
+Be prepared to discuss your social style and specific examples of challenging situations where you were able to communicate with your co-workers or managers.

-- Flexibility – Can you tell stories of how you would you be willing to cover for another employee if he or she is sick?
-Have you shown comfort working in another department on a temporary basis?
+- Flexibility – Can you share how you would be willing to cover for another employee if he or she is sick?
+Are you comfortable working in another department on a temporary basis?
 Employers love hiring workers who display flexibility.